1850s Personal Appointment Calendar | Wisconsin Historical Society

 (Museum object #1971.19)

 Today, most people consider daily life to be busier than in generations past, with seemingly endless appointments and meetings filling up their schedules.
-To organize busy days, people utilize the convenience of pocket calendars and, more recently, handheld electronic devices such as personal digital assistants (PDAs).
-But the concept of a portable weekly planner is nothing new.
-Starting in the 1850s, Madison politician and businessman Cassius Fairchild kept track of his busy schedule with this re-useable, handheld weekly planner not so different from modern PDAs.
+To organize busy days, people have relied on a variety of tools from pocket calendars to paper planners and smartphone calendars.
+But the concept of carrying a portable planner is nothing new.
+Starting in the 1850s, Madison politician and businessman Cassius Fairchild kept track of his busy schedule with this re-useable, handheld weekly planner.

 In the mid-1800s, ivory appointment books were fairly common possessions of business and civic leaders who needed to organize their schedules on the go.
 Some books came with more elaborate bindings, larger or smaller leaves, or metal covers with inscriptions and decorations.
 Others contained ivory leaves without the days of the week inscribed, making these more of a notebook.
 Regardless of form, the books' ivory leaves provided the user a durable surface on which notes could be repeatedly written in easily erased pencil.
 Given that Fairchild was just embarking on a business career in the 1850s, it is possible that he received his appointment book as a gift.

 In addition to this appointment book, the Wisconsin Historical Society possesses numerous artifacts, heirlooms, and portraits related to the Fairchilds, a prominent Wisconsin pioneer family.
 Cassius's father, Jairus Fairchild, was the first mayor of Madison.
-A brother, Lucius Fairchild, was a nationally famous Civil War hero and later governor of Wisconsin.
+One of his brothers, Lucius Fairchild, was a nationally famous Civil War hero, governor of Wisconsin, and diplomat.

 Learn More